 Jenny Phan: Child Psychology Intern at Lurie Children's Hospital

 Genevieve Roth: Rising 3rd year at Loyola University Chicago completing neuropsychology externship at UIC Advanced Neuropsychology Practicum

 Adrien Winning: Pediatric psychology intern at Cincinnati Children's Hospital

 Eva Darow: Nationwide Children's Hospital Study coordinator - we miss you!!

 Saniya Khan: Attending Midwestern University's PsyD program, congratulations!!

-Mia Tyler: Taking additional classes to apply to medical school
+Mia Tyler: Applying to medical school for 2023!